 Rhubarb is one of those fruits (or is it a vegetable?) that people either seem to love or to hate, but it is ubiquitous in old cookbooks because it was the first fruit to arrive in the Spring.
 My Dad is definitely in the “Love Rhubarb” Camp.
 He didn’t tell many stories about his childhood, but he did mention nostalgically (several times) that his Mom used to grow rhubarb in her garden and she made the best rhubarb pies.
-Even with his glowing recommendation, I felt the need to ease into my rhubarb culinary experience with a Strawberry Rhubarb Pie.
+Though pies get a lot of love in autumn, with roundups like 20 Best Thanksgiving Pie Recipes, sometimes a new springtime pie will catch my fancy.
+Plus, since pies are my safe-space, even with my Dad's glowing recommendation I felt the need to ease into my rhubarb culinary experience with a Strawberry Rhubarb Pie.
 No easing necessary – it was darn good!

 In my American heritage cookbooks rhubarb is primarily used in pies (i.e. strawberry rhubarb pie)– probably because it needs copious amounts of sugar to be edible!
 It was so common as a pie filling that the first cookbooks refer to rhubarb as “pie plant”.
 Fun fact just for you.

 This Strawberry Rhubarb Pie recipe comes from The Settlement Cookbook, but the Almond Crust is from the American Woman’s Cookbook.
 It has an unusual mixing method where you mix the cornstarch with the fruit first then whisk the egg with sugar in a separate bowl.
 The egg mixture is poured on top of the prepared fruit mixture.

 Strawberries and rhubarb both release a lot of juice when they are cooked, so this pie is definitely a little runny even when cooled.
 The key to a thicker filling here is to make sure it bakes long enough!

 For the pie: